microsoft/AzureMonitorAddonForSplunk/README.md

 This add-on was built in accordance with the guidelines on this page:<br/>
 [How to work with modular inputs in the Splunk SDK for JavaScript](http://dev.splunk.com/view/javascript-sdk/SP-CAAAEXM)

+I'll refer to Azure Monitor Add-on for Splunk as 'the add-on' further down in this text.

-It consumes Diagnostic Logs according to the techniques defined by Azure Monitor, which provides highly granular and real-time monitoring data for any Azure resource, and passes those selected by the user's configuration along to Splunk.
+The add-on consumes Diagnostic Logs according to the techniques defined by Azure Monitor, which provides highly granular and real-time monitoring data for any Azure resource, and passes those selected by the user's configuration along to Splunk.
 It uses a Key Vault to store Event Hub credentials.
 Those credentials are retrieved by a Service Principal in the Reader role of the subscription.

-I'll refer to Azure Monitor Add-on for Splunk as 'the add-on' further down in this text.

 Here are a few resources if you want to learn more:<br/>
 * [Overview of Azure Monitor](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-overview)